mankek/Time-Tracker/README.md

 **Starting the Application**

+Prior to running, you will need to set up the database yourself.
+The following commands should be sufficient, but you can also go to the Django website for more info.

+Migrations for default applications and models:

+    python manage.py migrate
+    python manage.py makemigrations login
+    python manage.py migrate
+    python manage.py makemigrations tracker
+    python manage.py migrate

+If you are going to be the administrator for this application (the one controlling the database), you can set yourself up as a superuser with following commands:

+    python manage.py createsuperuser

+Enter the prompted information.

 This application comes with a virtual environment, tt_env, that can be found within the projects Time Tracker directory and provides all of the needed dependencies.
 Once cloned and with the virtual environment running, the application can be run like any typical Django application.